aws-samples/monitor-hls-and-dash-streams-using-canary-monitor/README.md

 5. Exit
 ```

-After cloning the repo you can run the tool on an EC2 instance and select menu options 1, 2 to help you set up the EC2 IAM role and the host system.
-You can clone the repo in AWS CloudShell and run the `tools/configure-and-manage.py` script to help you set up the AWS S3, Lambda and CloudWatch resources or manage updates using menu options 3, 4.
+After cloning the repo you can run the tool on an EC2 instance and select menu options 1, 2 to help you set up the EC2 IAM role and the host system for running the canary monitor as service.
+You can clone the repo in AWS CloudShell and run the `tools/configure-and-manage.py` script to help you set up AWS S3, Lambda and CloudWatch resources using menu option 3.

-As result, you will be able to create configurations and workloads and start or stop monitoring endpoints using the management dashboard:
+As result, you will be able to create configurations, workloads and start or stop monitoring endpoints using the management dashboard:

 <img width="2562" height="1440" alt="Screenshot from 2026-03-20 14-19-19" src="https://github.com/user-attachments/assets/bf1fc1ea-0313-49ca-93cb-078d36244985" />